d3sm0/z3l0/zelo.md

 Note:
 * In general Deep Learning is a tool to go from raw data to abstact features
+* Abract features
+* DL goes from pixels to edges to face detectors
+* how to abstract game board to better play the game

 In AlphaZero we want to ~~classify cats~~ find the best moves